David-bare/Database-Design-for-a-Bank/README.md

 # Database-Design-for-a-Bank
-I worked with data of a recent market campaign and set up a PostgreSQL database to store the data.
+In this project, I worked with a bank to clean and store the data they collected as part of a recent marketing campaign, which aimed to get customers to take out a personal loan.
+They plan to conduct more marketing campaigns going forward so would like me to set up a PostgreSQL database to store this campaign's data, designing the schema in a way that would allow data from future campaigns to be easily imported.